MikeLimaSierra/Nuclear.Test/docu/how_to_write_tests.md

 `TestMode.Sequential` will override that behaviour and will enforce sequential testing in its context no matter what.

 It is not possible to enforce parallel testing upon a test class or test method that was configured for sequential testing.

+Test methods configured for sequential testing will always be invoked first for every test assembly.
+Test methods configured for parallel testing will always be invoked last.
+There is no way of configuring the number of cpu cores to use in parallel testing.
+The scheduler will decide what is best for the system and `Nuclear.Test` will act accordingly.

 ---